Introducing recommended courses, weather forecasts, and course maps for Shizukuishi Ski Resort

 Recommended information from ski resorts

-Anekko Shizukuishi's specialty dish is the "Anekko Miso Ramen."
-The richness of the special soup is perfectly matched with the crunchy stir-fried vegetables, and the gentle flavor with the aroma of sesame oil is what makes it so popular.
-"Anekko" means "older sister" in the local dialect.
-This is a delightful dish that will warm you up when you're chilled in the north.
+Aneko Miso Ramen @ Ramen Aneko Shizukuishi's signature ski resort menu item is this "Aneko Miso Ramen."
+The rich flavor of the special miso soup and the crisp stir-fried vegetables are a perfect match, and the gentle taste with the aroma of sesame oil makes it very popular.
+"Aneko" means "older sister" in the local dialect.
+It's a welcome dish that will warm you up on a cold day in the northern region.